4-H Food Plot Project

 March 1

-Project book and video due to county office; some counties may have earlier deadlines.
+Last day to submit project book and video to county office; some counties may have earlier deadlines.

 March 5